nguyenvinhlinh/Mining-Rig-Monitor-Document/docs/index.md

     loop every minute
-        Sentry ->> Commander: regularly check for new playbook alt is new playerbook avaiable
+        Sentry ->> Commander: regularly check for new playbook alt is new playbook avaiable
             Commander -->> Sentry: Yes, there is new playbook Sentry ->> Commander: Get the latest playbooks Commander -->> Sentry: new playbooks